 An enthusiastic, energetic, humorous, 'fanboying' journey through a section of UK Black music history, Hold Tight is like a fantastic joyride with an Amen break enthused soundtrack.

-I went to the reading / signing for this book last week, as part of Islington's Black History month.
-I'll be honest and say I knew nothing about t the book or its message for Black Britons.
-But with a title like that, I was curious, it could either be very good, insightful, inspiring and … Continue reading What Being Black Is And What Being Black Isn’t
+I went to the reading/signing for this book last week, as part of Islington's Black History month.
+I'll be honest and say I knew nothing about the book or its message for Black Britons.
+But with a title like that, I was curious, it could either be very good, insightful, inspiring and challenging or it … Continue reading What Being Black Is And What Being Black Isn’t